wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 Credits:
 --------------------------------------------------------------------------------
-Thanks Wintermute for devkitpro and libnds (http://www.devkitpro.org).
+ * Thanks Wintermute for devkitpro and libnds (http://www.devkitpro.org).
-  Greg Stanton for ProSystem source code (https://home.comcast.net/~gscottstanton/) an Atari 7800 emulator. zx81 (http://zx81.zx81.free.fr/serendipity_fr/) for PSP A7800 version (that helped me a lot to understand ProSystem). raz0red (http://www.twitchasylum.com/forum/viewtopic.php?t=519) for WII7800  (that helped me a lot to fix some timing problem).
+ * Greg Stanton for ProSystem source code (https://home.comcast.net/~gscottstanton/) an Atari 7800 emulator.
+ * zx81 (http://zx81.zx81.free.fr/serendipity_fr/) for PSP A7800 version (that helped me a lot to understand ProSystem).
+ * raz0red (http://www.twitchasylum.com/forum/viewtopic.php?t=519) for WII7800  (that helped me a lot to fix some timing problem).
+ * The folks at AtariAge who helped weed out many of the old ProSystem Maria rendering bugs.

 --------------------------------------------------------------------------------
 Original Author: